breatheco-de/applied-ai-syllabus/content/lessons/how-to-use-ai.md

 ### And many, many more.

 In summary, Generative Artificial Intelligence is revolutionizing the way we interact with technology and digital content.
 Whether you are fascinated or intimidated by it, it is undeniable that AI is here to stay and will continue to transform our lives in surprising and innovative ways.
+Learn [more about AI in simple terms](https://4geeks.com/lesson/artificial-intelligence-in-simple-terms) and [how to become a Prompt Engineer](https://4geeks.com/lesson/how-to-become-a-prompt-engineer) to optimize your work processes or create the next great masterpiece.

-And if you want to become a master of prompts and make sure no AI can resist you, take our free Prompt Engineering course [here](https://4geeks.com/interactive-exercise/prompt-engineering-exercise-course).
+And if you want to become a master of prompts and make sure no AI can resist you, take our [free Prompt Engineering course](https://4geeks.com/interactive-exercise/prompt-engineering-exercise-course).